MorpheusAIs/Morpheus-Lumerin-Node/docs/04-consumer-setup.md

 * `ui-desktop` - Electron GUI that enables the user to interact with the models (via the API) to browse offered bids, purchase and send prompts

 ## Installation Steps:
+1. Obtain the software:
-1. Download latest release for your operating system: https://github.com/Lumerin-protocol/Morpheus-Lumerin-Node/releases
+    1. Package: Download latest release for your operating system: https://github.com/Lumerin-protocol/Morpheus-Lumerin-Node/releases
+        * Mainnet releases will be prefixed with `main-*`
+        * Testnet releases will be prefixed with `test-*`

 1. Extract the zip to a local folder (examples)
     * Windows: `(%USERPROFILE%)/Downloads/morpheus)`